 ---Ask a close friend or family member to review your profile and photos.
 Having a member of the opposite sex review your profile can be especially helpful.

 Watch Out for Misunderstandings

 As you get to know your matches online, prepare for some misunderstandings and crossed signals.
 It's a good idea to give the benefit of the doubt until you've clearly established what was meant.
 You would hate to close a match with great potential because you missed their meaning.
-Also, don't punt on a great match because one of their Must Haves or Can't Stands seems off-putting to you.
+Also, don't punt on a great match because something they wrote in their profile seems off-putting to you.
 Ask them about it!

 Question Your Assumptions